Gunman still on loose after sheriff's deputy wounded in shoulder at Lancaster station

-LANCASTER, Calif.
-(KABC) -- A Los Angeles County Sheriff's Department deputy was wounded in the shoulder Wednesday after a sniper opened fire on the agency's Lancaster station, authorities said.

-The shooting triggered a massive manhunt and evacuations of an apartment complex next to the station, but by late Wednesday night no suspect was in custody.
+The shooting triggered a massive manhunt and evacuations of an apartment complex next to the station, but no suspect was in custody as of Thursday morning.

 The incident occurred at about 2:48 p.m. at the station at 501 West Lancaster Boulevard, a sheriff's spokesperson said.